Visit Stonehenge is part of my bucket list series. Read the entire list here.

 I know it may sound silly to be excited over what are, essentially, glorified ancient rocks, but Michael and I are both fascinated by that kind of thing.

 When you get there, you have to pay a £5 parking fee in cash, which we didn’t have so the lady let us through with a wink.
 They recommend that you buy tickets ahead of time online, as they only have an allotted amount of walk-up tickets to sell.
-Thankfully, it was a freezing, windy winters day just after Christmas, so, though the online tickets were sold out, they had plenty of walk-ups left over.
+Thankfully, it was a windy winters day just after Christmas. though the online tickets were sold out, they had plenty of walk-ups left over.

 Once you get your tickets (which are £18 per person, or free if you have a membership with English Heritage), you take a free shuttle bus that’s about a 5 minute drive to Stonehenge.
 You’re there in what feels like seconds and I have to tell you, the view is even more breathtaking in person.